 Can Sweet Wine Go Bad?

-Yes, like any other wine, sweet wine can go bad.
+Like any other wine, sweet wine can go bad.
 In many cases, especially if the sweet wine is fortified, it might have a longer lifespan than a dry, non-fortified wine.
 But in the end, any wine can spoil if you mishandle it.

 To maximize your sweet wine’s lifespan, store it in a dark, cool place.
 Protect it from temperature changes, sunlight, vibrating devices such as refrigerators or air conditioning, and strong smells from chemicals like cleaning agents, wall paint, or heating oil.